 I want my functors out in the open, Chris.

-A couple days later, as Julie was editing the Parsers chapter of Haskell book, she noticed there is a ton of
+A couple days later, as Julie was editing the Parsers chapter of Haskell Programming from First Principles, she noticed there is a ton of

 do notation in that chapter.
 And that led to another conversation: